kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - KubeadmControlPlane (ControlPlanes)
 - Clusters

-Other resources will be added as soon as there will be agreement on the general direction.
+Other resources will be added as soon as there is agreement on the general direction.

 Overall, the union of all those changes, is expected to greatly improve status fields, conditions, replica counters and print columns.

-Those improvements are expected to provide benefit to users interacting with the systems, using monitoring tools, and building higher level systems or products on top of Cluster API.
+Those improvements are expected to provide benefit to users interacting with the system, using monitoring tools, and building higher level systems or products on top of Cluster API.

 ### Readiness and Availability

-The [condition CAEP](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200506-conditions.md) in Cluster API introduced very strict requirements about “Ready” condition, mandating it to exists on all resources and also mandating that Ready must be computed as the summary of all the to other existing conditions.
+The [condition CAEP](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200506-conditions.md) in Cluster API introduced very strict requirements about `Ready` conditions, mandating it to exists on all resources and also mandating that `Ready` must be computed as the summary of all other existing conditions.

-However, over time Cluster API maintainers recognized several limitations of the “one fit all”, strict approach.
+However, over time Cluster API maintainers recognized several limitations of the “one fits all”, strict approach.

-e.g. Higher level abstractions in Cluster API are designed to remain operational during lifecycle operations, for instance a Machine deployment is operational even if is rolling out.
+E.g., higher level abstractions in Cluster API are designed to remain operational during lifecycle operations, for instance a MachineDeployment is operational even if is rolling out.

-But the use cases above where hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster API resources barely have conditions surfacing that lifecycle operations are happening, or where those conditions are defined they have a semantic which is not easy to understand, like e.g. 'Resized' or 'MachinesSpecUpToDate'.
+But the use cases above were hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster API resources barely have conditions surfacing that lifecycle operations are happening, or where those conditions are defined they have a semantic which is not easy to understand, like e.g. `Resized` or `MachinesSpecUpToDate`.

-e.g. when you look at higher level abstractions in Cluster API like Clusters, MachineDeployments and ControlPlanes, readiness might be confusing, because those resources usually accept a certain degree of not readiness, e.g. MachineDeployments are usually ok even if a few machine is not ready (up to MaxUnavailable).
+E.g., when you look at higher level abstractions in Cluster API like Clusters, MachineDeployments and ControlPlanes, readiness might be confusing, because those resources usually accept a certain degree of not readiness, e.g. MachineDeployments are usually ok even if a few Machines are not ready (up to `MaxUnavailable`).

 In order to address this problem, Cluster API is going to align to K8s API conventions.
-As a consequence, the “Ready” condition won't be required anymore to exists on all the resources, nor when it exists, it will be required to include all the existing conditions in the ready summary.
+As a consequence, the `Ready` condition won't have to exist on all resources anymore.
+Nor when it exists, it will be required to include all the existing conditions when calculating the `Ready` condition.

 As a consequence, we will continue to use the ready condition *only* where it makes sense, and with a well-defined semantic that conveys important information to the users (vs applying "blindly" the same formula everywhere).

-The most important effect of this change is the definition of a new semantic for the Machine's “Ready” condition, that will now clearly represent the "machine can host workloads" (prior art Kubernetes nodes are ready when "node can host pods").
+The most important effect of this change is the definition of a new semantic for the Machine's `Ready` condition, that will now clearly represent the "machine can host workloads" (prior art Kubernetes nodes are ready when "node can host pods").
 To improve the benefit of this change: